Shooting in west Wichita leaves two with critical injuries

 WICHITA, Kan.
-(KSNW) – Two people are reportedly critically injured following a shooting at an apartment complex near 13th and West St. Thursday.
+(KSNW) – Two people were critically injured following a shooting at an apartment complex near 13th and West St. Thursday.
 The call came around 5 p.m.

 Police said a 19-year old and a 20-year old man were found with gunshot wounds.
 No suspect has been arrested yet.